betterscientificsoftware/bssw.io/Articles/Blog/2023-02-anatomy-rse-team.md

 years, our team has been delivering the regular Python-based Software Carpentry Workshop along with some of our own material on automated testing and best practices.
-Early this year, [I lead a successful pilot of the new Carpentries course "Intermediate Research Software Development in Python"][intermediate-course-review] as the main thrust of my SSI fellowship, and it has now become part of our regular courses offering.
+Early this year, [I lead a successful pilot of the new Carpentries course "Intermediate Research Software Development in Python"](https://bielsnohr.github.io/2022/04/25/review-intermediate-course.html) as the main thrust of my SSI fellowship, and it has now become part of our regular courses offering.